-At Kaizer you totally feel like a ‘Kaizer’ in all sense.
+At Kaizer, you totally feel like a ‘Kaizer’ in all sense.
 The rooftop seating makes the place really beautiful, they have sitting arrangements of various types to give you the most comfortable and romantic experience.
-This North Indian Restaurant is perfect for a candle light dinner or to be enjoy with all your pals.
+This North Indian Restaurant is perfect for a candlelight dinner or to be enjoyed with all your pals.

 You can also read: Best Indian Curry in Bandra